Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 To make a comparison with the model, let us first assume that the polarized emission is dominated by $b\ani$ and the total emission by $b\iso$ and consider the ratio $b\ani/b\iso$ using results from Table~\ref{tab:scaling_B_KS}.
 For Model~S, we obtain $m=0.13$, $0.13$, $0.11$ and $0.10$, respectively.
 Therefore, the correct sign of the exponent is reproduced in the model, but its magnitude is lower than the observational values.
 For Model~Alt1, we obtain $m=0$, which is in disagreement with the observations.
 For Model~Alt2, we obtain $m=0.17$, which is quite close to the observational values.

 However, if $\mean{B}$ actually dominates the polarized emission, then we should use $\mean{B}/b\iso$ instead of $b\ani/b\iso$.
 In this case, Model~S predicts values of $m$ in the range $0.25$-$0.29$, which is very close to the observed values.
 On the other hand, Model~Alt1 again predicts $m=0$, while Model~Alt2a and Alt2b predict $m=0.33$ and $m=0.67$, respectively.
+These results are summarized in the right panel of Figure~\ref{fig:B_Sf}, which illustrates that Model~S is quite consistent with the data only if $B\pol/B\sim \mean{B}/b\iso$, which implies $b\iso>\mean{B}> b\ani$.
+This ordering of $b\iso$, $\mean{B}$ and $b\ani$ is possible in our model, given the freedom in the parameter choices.
+However, if this interpretation is correct, it would suggest that the mean field may often be underestimated when interpreting radio observations of nearby galaxies, since such studies typically find that $b\ani>\mean{B}$.
+We note, however that different kinds of averages are used in theory and observations, which complicates their comparison \citep{Beck+19}.